 The Maldives is one of the most popular tropical vacation locations and has been recognised by the international tourism community as well.
 And to top that off, it is quite an interesting place to be, with its unique history, culture, and traditions.
-So let us learn about some of the most interesting facts about Maldives!
+Here are some of the most interesting facts about Maldives-

 1. An Underwater Cabinet Meeting

 Yes, you heard it right.
 In 2009, the president of Maldives, Mohamed Nasheed organised the meeting of all cabinet ministers at the sea bed, so as to raise awareness about the dangers the oceans of the world are facing, and how humans are interfering in freshwater resources.

 The Maldives is, without a doubt, the flattest country in the world, with an average altitude of 1.8 metres from the sea level.
 The closest competitor to this claim is Qatar, with an average elevation of 28 metres.
 That is 26.2 metres more!
 The Maldives is truly flat.
 Actually, the highest point in the entire country is 2.3 metres, which is at a point in Villingili Island.

 3. A Strict ConstitutionAccording to the constitution of Maldives, only Muslims are allowed to be called citizens of the country.
 Any other faith apart from Islam is not allowed.

 Another interesting fact about Maldives is that it was actually founded by an Indian prince who was sent to exile.
 Sometime around 270 BC, an Indian prince was sent from the kingdom of Kalinga as a punishment to run over the islands of Maldives.
 Sri Soorudasaruna Adeettiya is said to be the first king of the island, which was then called Dheeva Maari, and established the Adeetta Dynasty in the Maldives.